Maine Homeschool Law – ME Homeschooling Laws

 - a Maine certified teacher

 - a homeschool support group that includes a Maine certified teacher or administrator who has reviewed a portfolio of the student’s work

-- an advisory board the superintendent appoints composed of two homeschool teachers and one school official (must be arranged before school year starts).
+- an advisory board, the superintendent, appoints composed of two homeschool teachers and one school official (must be arranged before the school year starts).